-We visited two parks located more than 10 miles apart during our first two weeks of our project..
+We visited two parks located more than 10 miles apart during the first two weeks of our search.
 After creating Nature Discovery Journals, the search began.
 A thorough search of tree roots, bark, grasses, a huge garden with dozens of varieties of blooming plants and around the ponds, ladybugs remain lost, We are wondering if the weather is still too cool for them to come out.

 Nature Detectives found feathers, Canada Geese footprints and their scat (poop) seed pods, grasshoppers, ants, a hawk soaring through the air.
 These joyful “in the moment” discovery experiences and playful learning are the foundation of what Nature Detectives is all about.
 Give them direction and let them go.
 They problem solve on their own, form teams around their shared interests and have FUN without even knowing they are building skills at the same time. .